 Because of the dynamic programming principle, any $C^1$ value function of the above stopping time problem must satisfy the following HJB equation:

 The above HJB is presented in the variational form, that is the first expression in the \textit{rhs} is the value of stopping --- denying the project and holding on to the outside option $w$ --- and the second expression represents the Bellman equation over the continuation region $\mathcal{M}_q$, on which $v_q(\pi) > w(\pi)$.

 The first term in the Bellman equation is the flow cost of the project borne by the agent, the second term is the expected flow of the created surplus, and the last term captures the marginal reputation loss due to the lack of success.
 At $\pi = 1$, where there is no learning about the self-type, that final term is absent and the above Bellman equation reduces to:

-Induced by the above stopping time problem, the matching set $\mathcal{M}$ can thus be interpreted as the continuation region for the free boundary problem \eqref{eq: Bellman}, namely
+Induced by the above stopping time problem, the matching set $\mathcal{M}$ can thus be interpreted as the continuation region for the free boundary problem of~\eqref{eq: Bellman}, namely

 and on the \textit{stopping region} $\mathcal{M}^c$ (namely the complement of $\mathcal{M}$), the matching value function equals the agent's reputation function, i.e., $v_q(\pi)=w(\pi)$.